norbelcasasmurillo/welcome-message/README.md

 <br />

 <p align="center">
 Close all tab processes.
-Open a Command Prompt as Adminitrator.
+Open a Command Prompt as Administrator.
 Enter the command gpupdate /force.
 Once complete, then enter the command logoff.

 </p>
 <p>